jmerten82/pymfree/README.md

 ## Functions
 1. Radial Basis Functions (RBFs) work on batches of scalars and return batches of scalars.
 2. Norms (distances) work on batches of coordinates and return batches of scalars.
+3. Scalar functions are doing the same as Norms, but we won't call them that way, most importantly, they will have derivatives.

+## Coding style
+We will strictly following [PEP 8](https://www.python.org/dev/peps/pep-0008/) enforced by [flake8](https://flake8.pycqa.org/en/latest/) linter.

+## Docstring style
+Tbtk follows [numpydoc](https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard).
+A full example can bee seen in [example.py](https://numpydoc.readthedocs.io/en/latest/example.html#example).

+## Naming-style
+Classes are written in capitals and no underscores, e.g. DnATable.
+Class methods and functions are minor with underscores used.
+E.g. do_this_to_a_table(*).
+Names of variables shall be as descriptive as possible.
+Otherwise, add a single line docstring.